2:265 Title IX Sexual Harassment Grievance Procedure

 Title IX Sexual Harassment Prevention and Response

-A person who wishes to make a report under this Title IX Sexual Harassment grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.
-A person who wishes to make a report may choose to report to a person of the same gender.
+A person who wishes to make a report under this Title IX Sexual Harassment is encouraged to do so to the Title IX Coordinator, Building Principal, Assistant Building Principal, Dean of Students/Assistant Principal, or teacher.
+A person who wishes to make a report may choose to report to a person of the same gender and to any employee of the District.

 Processing and Reviewing a Report or Complaint